*Part of my extensive series on Tibet*

 Ethnographies, however definitive they may seem at the time, are always overtaken by more recent change.
 While soundscape is always an instructive lens on society, more general studies of Dharamsala lead us to a wealth of research on Tibetan refugees in south Asia by scholars such as Jessica Falcone, Trine Brox, Rebecca Frilund, and Shelly Boihl.

-See also Lhasa: streets with memories.
+See also Lhasa: streets with memories, and The Cup.
 For the perils of “heritage”, see this roundup, and for a broad discussion of “authenticity”, note Playing with history.

 * One of my own more disconcerting moments came while hanging out with young performers from TIPA on their tour of England in May 2004.
 Several of them were refugees from Chinese-occupied Tibet, but they were quite happy to speak Chinese with me.
 Much as I am attracted to Tibetan culture, apart from lacking the language skills, my whole background in Chinese culture has always made me wary of doing fieldwork in Tibetan areas.
 Whenever I meet Tibetans I am at pains to point out that my Chinese peasant mentors have also suffered grievously at the hands of the state, but I’m still anxious that they might consider me tarred with the brush of the invaders.
 Still, incongruously, several of the TIPA performers who had fled the PRC were now keen that I should sing them some Chinese pop songs to remind them of their old home, and were somewhat disappointed when I couldn’t oblige.